ch3ll0v3k/the-crypto-gate/README.md

 Create new (random) CryptoPair => Public && Private key

 WARNING:
-  You must store it in your own database of all funds will be lost
+  You must store it in your own database or you will lose all your Crypto

 ```